Sunday, June 14, 2026

 The Fix

 Mirror only when the move is good on its own.
-Break symmetry at the right time with c4 or d4 in queen's pawn games, or e4-e5 and Ng5 in king's pawn lines if your tactics work, and never because your opponent just did it.
+Break symmetry at the right time with c4 or d4 in queen's pawn games, or e4-e5 in king's pawn lines if your tactics work, and never because your opponent just did it.

 7. The Wandering Queen: Early Development and the Tempo Massacre